-Before using the Limble Purchasing system, you will first need to set up a budget.
+Before using the Limble Purchasing system, you will first need to set up a budget and workflow.
 This allows users to easily submit Purchase Requests and Purchase Orders, and it allows other members of your team to participate in the approval and payment process if necessary.

 For now, Limble treats a budget like a cost center or a way to segment your purchases.
 Future iterations of the Purchasing budget will allow users to set monthly limits and assign specific users to the Purchasing system.